Michepoli/ComboTech3/README.md

-### Issues and feedback collection for my latest modpack: ComboTech3
+### Issues and feedback collection for my modpacks!